Click here for current news

 Do I need to hire a publicist?

 Some of our authors decide to hire a publicist after being signed up by us.
 This can be a good decision if the publicist knows how to expose the author locally.
 It makes very little sense to hire an East Coast publicist if you live on the West Coast, or the other way around.
-That's money wasted.

-A word of caution: do not hire a publicist if you're unwilling to do the hard work yourself.
+Do not hire a publicist if you're unwilling to do the hard work yourself.
 No publicist can replace you at the center of your book's success.

 What are my obligations as an author?